g-insana/ett_ms/README.md

 This repository contains the code for the analysis and figures of the manuscript:
 ## Early terminated transcripts and missing proteins reflect artifacts in bacterial proteomes

-Note that the code for the clustering of proteomes and processing of the clusters is available in another repository: [ProteomeCluster](https://github.com/g-insana/ProteomeCluster)

 # Abstract

 MMseqs2 clustering was used to examine the uniformity and heterogeneity of proteomes from 20 bacterial species.
 Using clustering parameters